vieiramesquita/PhotoSSPG/README.md

 - `--degree_step` (optional): Degree step for splitting the image into gores.
 Default is `20` degrees.

 ### Example
-To process an image `world_map.jpg`, split it into gores of 30 degrees, and save the output:
+To process an image `lizard.jpg`, split it into gores of 20 degrees (18 pieces), and save the output:

 ```bash
 python sinusoidal_gores.py \